 Note that with an Associate membership, CMO will be your secondary club until your membership with Archery GB runs out.
 The club that you paid your AGB fees through is known as your 'first claim club'.
 This means that you can only shoot for CMO in club or inter-club tournaments with the consent of your first claim club, but not at County, Regional or National events.
 At these, you must shoot for your first claim club or as a direct AGB member.

 As a full member of CMO Bowmen your fees to Surrey County and Archery GB are covered which includes your public liability insurance allowing you to shoot at other grounds.
 You'll be able to shoot at all CMO outdoor sessions all year round including friendlies at other clubs and get priority booking for indoor sessions during the winter season.
-You'll also receive our quarterly newsletter, be invited to fun shoots, be eligible to vote at the AGM, attend the annual awards dinner, have your submitted scores kept in our records, have access to level 1 and 2 coaches and get full access to our website and the Community sections.
+You'll also receive our newsletter, be invited to fun shoots, be eligible to vote at the AGM, attend the annual awards dinner, have your submitted scores kept in our records, have access to level 1 and 2 coaches and get full access to our website and the Community sections.

 Yes.
 Juniors under 18 who are related to a senior full member qualify for a family discount.